Databricks Unity Catalog 101: A Complete Overview (2025)

 Step 1—Configure Storage

-Before creating a Databricks Unity Catalog metastore, you may want to create an S3 bucket to store data that is managed at the metastore level.
-This is optional, as you can use the default bucket provided by Databricks.
+Before creating a Unity Catalog metastore, it is recommended to create an S3 bucket to store data that will be managed by the metastore.
+This is where Unity Catalog will store managed tables and volumes by default.
+While you can use a default bucket provided by Databricks, using your own S3 bucket offers more control and better aligns with enterprise security policies.

-Follow the Create your first S3 bucket guide if needed.
+Follow the AWS S3 documentation to Create your first S3 bucket guide if needed.

 Step 2—Create an IAM Role to Access the Storage Location